MCB Curriculum Policies

 quizzes @ 2 points each, drop 4 lowest).

-iClicker questions will be asked during every lecture during the semester.
-For lecture 1 since no question was asked all students will receive clicker credit for this lecture.
-You will receive 1 point for answering any question that is asked during each lecture.
-Clicker questions will not be graded for correctness so if you submit an incorrect answer you will still get the points for that day's lecture.
+iClicker questions will be asked at every lecture during the semester.
+For lecture 1 since no question was asked all students will receive clicker credit for that lecture.
+You will receive 1 point for answering ALL questions that are asked during each lecture.
+If you arrive late or leave early and miss a question you will not receive credit for that days lecture.
+Clicker questions will not be graded for correctness so if you submit an incorrect answer you will not be penalized.
 If you have an issue with your clicker during a lecture please come and see Nick Kirchner immediately after lecture to inform him of your issue and if he determines your issue is excusable you must send an email to email@example.com no later than 24 hours after that lecture.